Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

     dotnet tool install --global dotnet-sql-cache
     dotnet sql-cache create "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=MY_TOKEN_CACHE_DATABASE;Integrated Security=True;" dbo TokenCache
     ```

+#### [OPTIONAL] In the appsettings.json file, configure a Redis instance for token caching:

+1. In the `TokenCacheRedisConnStr` key, provide the Redis domain for your instance or `localhost` if testing on a local Redis database.
+Replace the value of the `TokenCacheRedisInstaceName` key with the name of your instance.
+   > Note:
+   > ```XML
+   >"ConnectionStrings": {
+   >   // Rest of strings...
+   >  "TokenCacheRedisConnStr": "[Replace with your domain like so: <your-domain>.redis.cache.windows.net:6380,password=SomeLongPassword,ssl=True,abortConnect=False or with 'localhost' if running locally]",
+   >  "TokenCacheRedisInstaceName": "[Replace with your instance name]"
+   > },
+   > ```

 - In case you want to deploy your app in Sovereign or national clouds, ensure the `GraphApiUrl` option matches the one you want.
 By default this is Microsoft Graph in the Azure public cloud